 Marine Biology Presentation: H1, H2 This two hour presentation is a fantastic introduction to the Great Barrier Reef.
 Your entertaining marine biologist presenter will teach you loads of fun facts to make your students appreciate their time at the reef that much more!

 Outer Reef Day Trip: H1, H2, H5 No trip to Cairns would be complete without a trip to the outer Great Barrier Reef.
-On this day trip you will have full access to snorkel gear to explore the outer reef system.
+Your visit to Michaelmas Cay gives you another opportunity to discuss marine geomorphology.
+On this day trip you will have full access to snorkel gear to explore the cay’s fringing reef and the outer reef system.
 You can look for indicators of reef health and examine the factors that place ecosystems at risk.
-You can also use your reef operator as an example of how management strategies are being put in place to help protect the reef.
+An on-board marine naturalist is on hand to answer questions about management strategies that are being put in place to help protect the reef.

 Aboriginal guided rainforest walk: H2, H5, H6 On this 1.5 hour walk students are taken into the Mossman section of the Daintree NP with a member of the Kuku-Yalanji tribe.
 The guide will explain the traditional uses of the rainforest and answer any questions students may have.The management of Mossman Gorge also makes a great case study of an Indigenous eco tourism venture.
 The Mossman Gorge Centre provides training to Indigenous Australians in areas like tourism and hospitality that equip them for jobs with other employers in the region and across Australia.